 Getting to the bottom of leadership and leader performance, is a defining pillar on how teams can grow and develop.
 When helping businesses excel their leadership, we use the Primary Colours Leadership Model.
-This includes 5 key areas that underpin leadership:
+This includes five key areas that underpin leadership:

 - Personality affects leadership behaviour, which affects engagement and performance.